WampServerAddons/svn-addon/README.txt

 Manual install instructions:
  (assumes wamp is already installed and working)

- 1. download one of the zip files listed above
+ 1. download the zip file listed above
  2. extract the files to a temporary directory
  3. inside of the folder that was extracted you should see a directory named svn-win32-%VERSION%